KeerthiVasudevan/keerthivasudevan.github.io/blogs/ClimODE/index.md

 ### Overview

 ClimODE presents a novel approach to weather forecasting by combining the strengths of deep learning with foundational principles of physics.
-Unlike traditional numerical weather prediction methods that rely on computationally expensive partial differential equations (PDEs), ClimODE employs a more efficient framework by converting these PDEs into first-order ordinary differential equations (ODEs).
+Unlike traditional numerical weather prediction methods that rely on computationally expensive partial differential equations (PDEs), ClimODE employs a more efficient framework by converting these PDEs into ordinary differential equations (ODEs).
 This simplification reduces computational cost while maintaining accuracy, enabling scalable and stable long-term forecasting.

 ClimODE also addresses the limitations of purely data-driven deep learning models, which often act as black boxes and lack physical consistency.
 By integrating real-world physics into its design, ClimODE ensures adherence to key principles such as conservation of mass and the continuity of weather variables, providing interpretable and reliable predictions.
 Moreover, the model captures the continuous and smooth nature of weather as a spatiotemporal process, avoiding errors that arise when weather variables are treated as discrete states.